 - 4. There are three types of software installations we are using: - (1)A server version of the Db2 software is installed on our departmental server machine - joshua.
 A server version can also be installed on your own computers.
 This is also where all the database data physically resides.
-A server version can also do anything a client version can do - (2)Client versions of the Db2 software are installed on our 12 workstations.
+A server version can also do anything a client version can do - (2)In the past, we installed a client version of the Db2 software on our 12 workstations.
 Client computers can access a database on the server interactively, or can run application programs that access a database on the server.
 They do not contain any of the actual database data.
-They do, however, contain a catalog that records information about databases they can connect to (in this case, databases on joshua; but a client's catalog could actually contain references to databases on many different servers.) - (3)It is also possible for any system that has the Db2 JDBC driver installed to access the database via JDBC.
+They do, however, contain a catalog that records information about databases they can connect to (in this case, databases on joshua) but a client's catalog could actually contain references to databases on many different servers.) - (3)This year, we will be using a version of the Db2 software installed on individual computers that can function as either a server or a client.
+You will use it as a server for part of homework 2, but most of our uses of it will be as a client accessing the server on joshua. - (4)It is also possible for any system that has the Db2 JDBC driver installed to access the database via JDBC.
 The JDBC driver is written in Java, and hence runs on any system that runs Java - it does not have to be running Db2.
 For a JDBC connection, full information about the server must be provided when the connection is made. - b) The software on the server supports any number of instances.
 Each instance is a totally separate entity, and has no connection to any other instance besides residing on the same system.
 For this course, we will be using an instance called db2inst1.
-(This is the default name when doing a server installation I could have called it "aardvark" if I had wanted to!) - c) Each instance contains any number of individual databases.
-For example, the db2inst1 instance currently contains 8 databases, including the database I used for examples in the first lecture, the sample database you are using for homework, a database you will use for the design project, and an example library database I will be using later in this lecture.
-Each database has its own name in the catalog of the instance - e.g. intro, sample, design, library.
+(This is the default name when doing a server installation I could have called it "aardvark" if I had wanted to!)

-- d) As we will note in conjunction with the homework, each database contains any number of individual schemas. - (1)The major objects in the database (e.g. tables, views) have a two part name of the form SCHEMA.NAME.
+- c) Each instance contains any number of individual databases.
+For example, the db2inst1 instance will contain 6 databases, including ones you will use for some homework problems plus databases you will use for projects.
+Each database has its own name in the catalog of the instance - e.g., genesis, design, library. - d) As we will note in conjunction with the homework, each database contains any number of individual schemas. - (1)The major objects in the database (e.g. tables, views) have a two part name of the form SCHEMA.NAME.
 By default, the schema name is the username of the person who created the object.